Metrokoto/IDCAAV/README.md

-# IDCAAV
+# I Don't Care About Age Verification
-An AdBlock Plus blocklist for agressively resisting forced age verification, KYC, KYB and AML
+An AdBlock Plus blocklist for aggressively resisting forced age verification, KYC, KYB and AML